rydmike/flex_color_scheme/README.md

 # FlexColorScheme

-> This is FlexColorScheme release 7.0.0-dev.2 (beta).
+> This is FlexColorScheme **beta** release 7.0.0-dev.3.
 It is intended for Flutter stable 3.7.0 or later.
-Themes Playground 7.0.0-dev.2 (beta) is available as a [web app here](https://rydmike.com/flexcolorscheme/themesplayground-v7).
+Themes Playground **beta** 7.0.0-dev.3 is available as a [web app here](https://rydmike.com/flexcolorscheme/themesplayground-v7).
+This is the last beta release before the stable v7 release.
+It is currently undergoing quality assurance testing.
+If you notice any issues with it or with the related Playground version, please report them in the [repo here](https://github.com/rydmike/flex_color_scheme/issues).
+For information about what has changed in this release see the [changelog](https://pub.dev/packages/flex_color_scheme/versions/7.0.0-dev.3/changelog).
+The FlexColorScheme documentation site has not yet been updated to cover this beta release.
+It does however contain a summary of [new features](https://docs.flexcolorscheme.com/whats_new) and list of [know Flutter issues](https://docs.flexcolorscheme.com/known_issues), that impact Flutter theming and via that FlexColorScheme.

 [<img src="https://github.com/rydmike/flex_color_scheme_docs/blob/master/docs/images/flutter-favorite-logo.png?raw=true?" alt="flutter favorite logo" width="170"/>](https://docs.flutter.dev/development/packages-and-plugins/favorites)